WildMeOrg/wbia-plugin-orientation/wbia_orientation/README.rst

 Quantitative results
 ---------------------
-All wildlife cases are trained with the same model and the same training setup.
+All wildlife cases are trained with the same model and using the same training setup.

+The results vary from case to case.
+Good results are achieved on sea dragon heads, whale sharks, sea turtle heads, spotted dolphins and right whales where ground truth annotations are consistent.

+Detecting orientation on manta rays is challenging due to variety of viewpoints and poses of mantas underwater.
+More training data will likely to improve the accuracy.

+Results on hammerhead sharks are low due to noisy ground truth annotations where some images are annotated with the head as the front and other images are annotated with the tail as the front.
+These discrepancies affect the learning process and the model usually chooses a point in the middle of the body during optimization.
+Cleaning annotations will most likely improve performance dramatically as hammerhead sharks have a very distinct shape of the head.

 Accuracy
 ==========